 “The purpose of the Spiritual Disciplines is the total transformation of the person.
 They aim at replacing old destructive habits of thought with new life-giving habits.”
 Celebration of Discipline

-Today you will learn what I missed the first couple of times I read this profound book, and how to read, more importantly, how to “exercise unto godliness” and establish “new life-giving habits” with Celebration of Disciplines as an extremely worthwhile guide.
+Today you will learn what I missed the first couple of times I read this profound book.
+More importantly, how to “exercise unto godliness” and establish “new life-giving habits” with Celebration of Disciplines as a useful guide.

 Richard Foster’s Celebration of Discipline is about as straightforward of a book on spiritual disciplines as it gets.
 Beginning with a brief but profound call to the spiritual disciplines followed by a chapter per discipline discussing these three fundamentals: